Deploy Folding Table of contents

 As athletes evaluate the pros and cons of pre- and post-workout meals, they should also consider the impact of nutrition timing on their athletic performance.
 Nutrition timing plays an important role in providing the fuel needed to reach peak performance and maximize results.
 Eating the right types of food at the right times can help athletes stay energized during activity and reach their goals faster.

 Eating a meal after a workout can give athletes the fuel they need to recover quickly and efficiently.
 Post-workout meals should be high in protein and carbohydrates.
-A meal of lean protein such as a chicken or fish, along with a carbohydrate source like sweet potatoes, quinoa, or bread, is a great option.
+A meal of lean protein such as a chicken or fish, along with a carbohydrate source like sweet potatoes, quinoa, or whole grain bread, is a great option.

 Analyzing the Role of Diet in Strength and Endurance Training